CheapMeow/hexo_blog/source/_posts/2024-01-10-fluid_simulation_for_computer_graphics_reading_note.md

 #### Why DNS works well

 At small enough length scales, viscosity and other molecular diffusion processes end up dominating advection.
-That means, : if $$\Delta x$$ is small enough, Eulerian schemes can behave perfectly well since the physics itself is effectively bandlimiting everything, dissipating information at higher frequencies.
+That means, : if $\Delta x$ is small enough, Eulerian schemes can behave perfectly well since the physics itself is effectively bandlimiting everything, dissipating information at higher frequencies.

 That is why DNS works well.